|

 LTA Affiliated Tennis Club

-If you have an LTA British Tennis Membership and are a member of an LTA Affiliated Tennis Club then you can enter the ballot
+If you have an LTA Advantage Membership and are a member of an LTA Affiliated Tennis Club then you can enter the ballot

 at your local club.
-Your chances of success here are significantly higher than entering the straight
+Your chances of success here are significantly higher than via the

-There are only two officially appointed Wimbledon hospitality agents who can provide the ultimate Wimbledon
+There is only one officially appointed Wimbledon hospitality agent who can provide the ultimate Wimbledon

 Debenture